 Makes 14 cookies

-3/4 cup natural drippy almond butter (like Trader Joe’s roasted unsalted)
+- 3/4 cup almond butter (make sure it’s runny.
+I like Trader Joe’s roasted unsalted)

 Preheat the oven to 350F.
 Line a baking sheet with parchment paper and place the 1/3 cup of organic cane sugar or coconut sugar in a small bowl and set aside.